 2. Don’t Speak Negatively About Past Employers

+Maintaining professionalism is a fundamental part of Interview Etiquette in Dubai.
 Talking badly about previous companies or managers creates a negative impression.
 Instead, focus on what you learned and how those experiences shaped your career.

 3. Don’t Bring Up Salary Too Early